-Inexpensive Ways to Do Disney
+How to Do a Cheap Disney Trip

 My family has gone to Disney World numerous times over the years, on all different kinds of budgets and for all different kinds of situations.
 We started out as a family of 3 on a $30,000 a year salary and grew from there.

 Here are all the Disney money-saving tips you’ll need to plan a super cheap Disney vacation!

 We have traveled by plane, car, and train!
 We have boondocked and driven through the night.
 We have packed canned goods and peanut butter in our checked baggage.
 We have stayed with relatives, at Disney value resorts, and moderate resorts camped at Disney’s Fort Wilderness campground, and flew in just for the day!

 There are so many different ways to make a Disney vacation doable, the key is to find the one that works for you!

 UPDATE FOR 2022: It’s no secret that with inflation, the price of everything has gone up.
 Gas prices and flight prices are currently high, Disney no longer offers free transportation from the airport to their resorts, food prices have gone up and Disney tickets have gone up.
 I’ve tried my best to double-check the numbers and update this post accordingly.
 While you may find yourself paying more in certain areas, I have found that it IS still possible to do a Disney trip inexpensively.
 The key is being flexible and going when rates are the lowest!

 Here’s a breakdown of what I’ll be covering in this post and the example I am using to plan a trip under $1,500.